How to Send a Mailchimp Campaign with WordPress

 Mailchimp supports a few wildcard values for use in campaigns.
 For instance, you can insert *|FNAME|* anywhere in your subject or body.
 Mailchimp will automatically replace that text with the first name of the subscriber receiving the email.
 In ChimpBridge, simply place your cursor at the point of your campaign text you want the wildcard to appear.
 Then click the corresponding wildcard label in the Mailchimp Reference box.

 The Manage Campaign section of the ChimpBridge plugin lets you pick the audience you want to send your email to.
 ChimpBridge Pro users also have the option to select a segment from the selected audience.
-You can view the raw code you’ll be sending to Mailchimp and, most importantly, you have the ability to change some of the campaign’s basic settings:
+You can view the raw code that will be sent to Mailchimp and, most importantly, you have the ability to change some of the campaign’s basic settings:

 - From Name